nusdbsystem/singa-docs/content/markdown/v0.2.0/installation_source.md

         $ ./configure
         $ make

+  Note: It is an oversight that we forgot to delete the singa repo under [nusinga](https://github.com/orgs/nusinga) account after we became Apache Incubator project -- the source in that repo was not up to date, and we apologize for any inconvenience.

   * If you download a release package, please follow the instructions below,

         $ tar xvf singa-xxx